Jan. 6 committee releases final report

 During those discussions, the former aide to Trump White House chief of staff Mark Meadows detailed an effort by what she referred to as “Trump World” to lessen the effect of her testimony and hold back information from investigators.

 The report is split into eight chapters and includes an executive summary, which the panel made public on Monday.
-Its release marks the final act of the committee’s sprawling investigation, which has been ongoing since the panel was created last summer.
+Its release marks the final act of the committee’s sprawling investigation, which has been ongoing since the panel was created in the summer of 2021.

-The group held 11 public presentations, interviewed more than 1,000 witnesses and poured over thousands of documents to understand the events, before, on and after Jan.
-6 over the past 18 months.
+The group held 11 public presentations, interviewed more than 1,000 witnesses and poured over thousands of documents during the past 18 months to understand the events before, on and after Jan.
+6.

 The panel recommended that the agency investigate Trump for inciting, assisting or aiding and comforting an insurrection; obstructing an official proceeding; conspiracy to defraud the United States and conspiracy to make a false statement.